nodejs/node/doc/api/stream.md

 });
 ```

-#### Creating Transform Streams with Async Generator Functions
+#### Creating transform streams with async generator functions

-We can construct a Node.js Transform stream with an asynchronous
+We can construct a Node.js transform stream with an asynchronous
 generator function using the `Transform.by()` utility method.

 ```js